heltonx/Dito-e-Feito_python/README.md

 # Dito-e-Feito_python

-Tutorial with base movements to repeat your practice eternally, from the scratch.
+Tutorial with base movements to repeat your practice eternally (like the Katas in Karate), from the scratch.
 Dito-e-Feito developed based on the practices with the friend "Le Disciple"